rkruegs123/jax-dna/README.md

 TODOs
 - let persistence length trajectory finish on cluster
   - visualize
+  - TODO: talk to Megan about this.
+Also, why were we getting ~140 rather than ~120?
 - make `persistence_length.py` take RB geometry as input rather than load base_site etc fromutlis and what not
   - DONE
 - add a test that loads this trajectory and computes its persistence length